Skip Navigation Links

 7. CC Patient Representative – The Patient Representative serves as a link between the patient and the hospital.
 The Patient Representative makes every effort to assure that patients are informed of their rights and responsibilities and that they understand what the Clinical Center is, what it can offer, and how it operates.
 The Patient Representative also assists in resolving patient complaints and concerns, in conjunction with OHSRP, as applicable.

-8. Office of Patient Recruitment (OPR) – OPR provides information to the public about research being conducted at the NIH CC.
-OPR also provides information to potential subjects about eligibility for participation on NIH protocols and provides information about potentially eligible subjects to NIH investigators.
+8. Patient Recruitment Services – Patient Recruitment Services provides information to the public about research being conducted at the NIH CC.
+Patient Recruitment Services also provides information to potential subjects about eligibility for participation on NIH protocols and provides information about potentially eligible subjects to NIH investigators.

-1. Clinical Research Volunteer Program – This office is located in OPR.
+1. Research Volunteer Program – This office is located in Patient Recruitment Services.
 This office provides information to interested persons about protocols that enroll healthy volunteers.

 2. Advisory Committees – The following committees serve in an advisory capacity to the DDIR:

-1. The Board of Scientific Directors (BSD) – The BSD is chaired by the DDIR and is constituted of the NIH ICs’ Scientific Directors.
-The BSD develops, reviews, and recommends policies affecting the intramural research programs of the NIH ICs to the DDIR.
+1. The Board of Scientific and Clinical Directors (BSCD) – The BSCD is chaired by the DDIR and is constituted of the NIH ICs’ Scientific Directors.
+The BSCD develops, reviews, and recommends policies affecting the intramural research programs of the NIH ICs to the DDIR.
 Recommendations may require further approvals by higher-level authorities, such as the NIH IC Directors, or the NIH Director.
-The SDs are usually joined once a month by the CDs in a regular meeting.

 2. Medical Executive Committee (MEC) – The MEC is advisory to the CEO of the CC, and develops and approves policies governing standards of medical care in the CC.
 It is mainly comprised of the CDs whose ICs conduct human subjects research at the CC, and senior members of certain CC medical departments, services and branches.
 When necessary, the MEC also advises the DDIR on policy and matters pertaining to clinical research conducted in the CC.